yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-multicast.markdown

 (Source - wikipedia: depanlinkhttp://en.wikipedia.org/wiki/Multicasttengahlinkhttp://en.wikipedia.org/wiki/Multicastbelakanglink).

 GigaSpaces uses multicast in the following cases:
-- [When deploying onto the service grid|Deploying onto the Service Grid] GigaSpaces XAP uses multicast to discover the [Lookup Service|Lookup Service Configuration ], and register their proxies.
+- depanlinkWhen deploying onto the service gridtengahlink/xap97/deploying-onto-the-service-grid.htmlbelakanglink GigaSpaces XAP uses multicast to discover the depanlinkLookup Servicetengahlink./lookup-service-configuration.htmlbelakanglink, and register their proxies.
-- Clients use multicast to discover the [Lookup Service|Lookup Service Configuration ] and look up a matching service proxy (such as the space).
+- Clients use multicast to discover the depanlinkLookup Service Configurationtengahlink./lookup-service-configuration.htmlbelakanglink and look up a matching service proxy (such as the space).

 {% tip title=What should I do in order to determine if multicast is enabled on my environment? %}